 Frequently Asked Questions (FAQs)

 Q4.
-How many stages are there in the WBCS selection process?
+How many phases are there in the WBCS selection process?

 Ans.
-There are three stages in the WBCS selection process: Preliminary Examination, Main Examination, and Personality Test.
+Candidates must pass three stages: the Preliminary Examination, the Main Examination, and finally, the Personality Test (Interview).

 Ans.
-The total marks for the Mains exam vary by group, with Group A/B having 1800 marks, Group C having 1350 marks, and Group D having 1300 marks.
+The maximum marks for the Mains depend on the group you’re applying for.
+Group A and B are scored out of 1800 marks, Group C is 1350, and Group D is 1300 marks.